A Question of Balance: Writing

-"It was to do with the fact that we'd achieved great success in the United States and we were playing a lot of student venues and colleges, and the student audience was our audience.
+"...we were playing a lot of student venues and colleges [in the United States], and the student audience was our audience.
 We were mixing with these people and seeing how different the problems were for them and the issues in being a member of the greatest nation on earth: the United States.
 How different they were from British people.
-I was just expressing my frustration around that, around the problems of anti-war and things that really concerned them, and for their own future that they may be conscripted, drafted.
-How that would morally be a dilemma for them and that kind of stuff.
+I was just expressing my frustration around that, around the problems of anti-war and things that really concerned them, and for their own future that they may be conscripted, drafted. [...]
 So it did really come out of that.
 And my own particular anger at what was happening.
 After a decade of peace and love, it still seemed we hadn't made a difference in 1970.
 I suppose that was the theme of the song.
-And then the slow part of the song is really a reflection of that and not feeling defeated, but almost a quiet reflection of it, and mixing with a bit of a love song, as well."
+And then the slow part of the song is [...] not feeling defeated, but almost a quiet reflection of it, and mixing with a bit of a love song, as well."

 "Question" was arranged shortly before the recording session.
 Hayward had been struggling to finalize two different songs that happened to be in the same key, and decided to present the two songs as a single work.
-He remembers, "That was a song written under pressure.
+He remembers: "That was a song written under pressure.
 There was a Moody session set at Decca studios on a Saturday.
 At midnight that Friday I still didn't have anything for the session the next day.
 I had parts of two songs that were in the same key but were vastly different.
 About four o'clock in the morning I thought, 'Oh shit, all I can do is try to put them together and make them work, somehow.'
 I took it into the studio the next morning and I played it to the guys and they said, 'That's great!'
 They never even thought about it being two songs.
 There is a lot of social commentary in that song.
 I was reflecting what was happening in the college circuit that we were playing at the time."

-The lyrics to Mike Pinder's "How Is It (We Are Here)" poke fun at the concept of Fort Knox.
-Pinder points out the irony of damaging the environment to dig up precious metals and refine them only to place them right back into the ground again at depositories.
+The lyrics of Mike Pinder's "How Is It (We Are Here)" poke fun at the concept of Fort Knox.
+Pinder points out the irony of damaging the environment to dig up precious metals and refine them, only to then place them right back into the ground again at depositories.